lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/tools.md

 ## Using the Linux shell

-On the server, we can't run programs using their own graphical user interfaces (GUIs) like we might on our own computers.
-Instead, we interact with the computer using a shell.
-Technically, a shell is a program that interacts with the operating system and a terminal is the GUI that allows you to run the shell, but in this course we will use the two words interchangeably.
+The server is using an operating system called Linux.
+Linux can be used with a GUI, but we will use the server via the command prompt only.

-You use the shell using the shell prompt, which looks something like this:
+The command prompt looks something like this:

 ```
 [username@csci112 ~]$